 Also, more people in Flushing choose to walk to work each day (27.6%) than almost any neighborhood in America.
 If you are attracted to the idea of being able to walk to work, this neighborhood could be a good choice.

-American households most often have a car, and regularly they have two or three.
-But households in the Flushing neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Flushing neighborhood have a highly unusual car ownership.
 44.4% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 98.4% of U.S. neighborhoods.

 Did you know that the Flushing neighborhood has more Asian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 78.9% of this neighborhood's residents have Asian ancestry.